 Behaviors that are not conducive to maintenance of a comfortable, clean and welcoming space are prohibited.
 These include:

-- Using skateboards, rollerblades or bikes in the library building
+- Using skateboards, rollerblades, scooters, or bikes in the library building

-- Smoking in any area of the library building
+- Smoking or use of electronic smoking devices in any area of the library building

 - Eating in the library, except at authorized functions